daavidrgz/gtheme-bash/README.md

 * All themes are stored in the `themes/` folder with the `.colors` extension.

-* In those files are stored all the colors of each theme, but it can also contain (see [Nord.colors](https://github.com/daavidrgz/gtheme/tree/master/themes/Nord.colors)):
+* In those files are stored all the colors of each theme, but it can also contain: (see [Nord.colors](https://github.com/daavidrgz/gtheme/tree/master/themes/Nord.colors))
 	* A Visual Studio Code theme `vscode: Your Theme Name`<sup>[1](#vscode_theme)</sup><sup>[2](#vscode_theme_2)</sup>
 	* A wallpaper `wallpaper: /path/to/wallpaper/wp.jpg`

 ### Patterns

 * All patterns are stored in the `patterns/` folder with the `.pattern` extension.
+If you want to activate a pattern, just use the `-a` option in the program or create a symlink to the pattern in the `patterns/active-patterns/` folder.

 * ***Mandatory key***: `%output-file%=/output/path/file.extension`
 It's required to know where to place the file generated, its name and extension.